- Colostrum: The First Milk

-There are no guidelines on how long should a baby be breastfed.
+There are no guidelines on how long a baby should be breastfed.
 Your baby is your best guide.
 After adequate feeding, the baby will stop suckling, push the nipple away, fall asleep or become drowsy.
 If the baby does not want to sleep, he will look calm, playful and satisfied.
 You may try to offer the other breast and continue feeding if the baby is accepting the feed.

-Signs Showing Your Baby Is Getting Enough Milk
+Signs Showing Your Baby is Getting Enough Milk

 - There will be a steady and adequate weight gain after 2 weeks.
 Despite sufficient feeding, babies tend to lose some weight in the first 2 weeks and it is normal.